Cracked5pider/KaynLdr/README.md

 ### Features
 - Uses direct syscall ([TartarusGate](https://github.com/trickster0/TartarusGate) by [trickster0](https://twitter.com/trickster012))
 - Erases the DOS and NT header
+- only the .text section is going to be RX

 ### TODO
 - Add Hooks